 Casey sat on the edge of a failing structure.
 Perched atop the remnants of the bus terminal at 14 East Randolph he looked across the vast landscape of what used to be Chicago.
 The city had burned for six months after the storm.
-What remained of the skyline were jagged black fingers reaching up to a poisoned green sky.
+All that remained of the skyline were jagged black fingers reaching up to a poisoned green sky.
 His stomach turned and he clenched his jaw as he fought against the emotions boiling within.
-This devastation was his and no one else could own it.
-The Death Storm of 1938 fell squarely upon his shoulders.
+This devastation was his fault.
+The Death Storm of 1938 fell squarely on his shoulders.

 In the distance, beyond the blackened city, pillars of purple steam vented into the damaged sky.
 The snake-like plumes twisted up from what used to be the Chicago Stadium.
 Now, it was an iron riveted nightmare, an artificial volcano made of steel and concrete.
 Borne upon this steel mound were the wind-tossed, never-decaying corpses of the Chicago police force.
 The last-ditch heroes that made their play when Casey failed to stop Dr. Death two years ago.